 Introduction

-The Peppol International Invoicing Model is a semantic data model that defines a set of business terms in an invoice.
+The Peppol International Invoicing (PINT) Model is a semantic data model that defines a set of business terms in an invoice to be used in an international context.

 The semantic definition of those business terms is shared between compliant users of the model.

 Objective

-The objective of this specification is to specify an international invoicing model that enables Peppol Authorities in different parts of the world to implement eInvoicing through the Peppol network with support to their national requirements while maintaining the possibility to exchange invoices internationally.
+The objective of this specification is to define an international invoicing model to enable the international exchange of electronic invoices.

+Those Peppol Authorities in different parts of the world using this international invoicing model as the basis to implement their eInvoicing national requirements would ensure that their invoices would be exchangeable and understandable in other electronic invoicing jurisdictions, allowing global interoperability regardless of domestic or jurisdictional requirements..

 The primary objective of the International model is to develop a shared part that fosters interoperability.
 Enabling support for specific requirements will be attempted where possible but is secondary.